Halal Gang: 2018-2020

 Puffy L'z, Mo-G and Safe returned to music in early 2019.
 In May 2019, Safe released his full-length album Stay.
 The 12 tracks were characterized by cool R&B with elements of dancehall and afrobeat.
 QUIN and Playboi Carti were the only featured artists.
 On his return, Puffy L'z released his debut album Take No L'z. which also featured Safe and the late Smoke Dawg.

 On 17 March 2019, Mustafa the Poet released the short film titled Remember Me, Toronto.
 The film featured numerous Toronto rappers including Drake, Baka Not Nice, Pressa, Jay Whiss, Puffy L’z amongst others and was scored by 40.
 Mustafa stated that he decided to work on the film after thinking about how his dead friends want to be remembered, after thinking about how we all want to be remembered.
 He created this for the artists in this video those in the Toronto community.
 Since 2018 after the passing off his older brother Smoke Dawg, Young Smoke began his music career rapping alongside the hip hop collective.

 Mo-G released the single Perfect Dark on September 5, 2019.
 Him, Safe and Lz were featured on 6ixBuzz's compilation album Northern Sound released on December 13, 2019.
 Mustafa also began his solo music career in 2020 with the release of the single "Stay Alive".

 2021-present

-Although it was rumoured that Mo-G had left the group year prior, Puffy L'z and Mustafa confirmed this in separate interviews.
-Mustafa released his debut album When Smoke Rises in 2021 as a dedicated to former Halal Gang member Smoke Dawg who was murdered in 2018.
+Although it was rumoured that Mo-G had left the group a year prior, Puffy L'z and Mustafa confirmed this in separate interviews.
+Mustafa released his debut album When Smoke Rises in 2021, dedicated to former Halal Gang member Smoke Dawg who was murdered in 2018.
 The deluxe version of Smoke's album Struggle Before Glory was released in 2021.
 Mustafa's second solo album, Dunya, dropped in 2024.